po-studio/awestruck/README.md

 * You should then hear audio

 ## Thoughts
-The synth examples in the `supercollider` directory are taken from simple "SC tweets" under 140 characters in length.
-However, SuperCollider can be used to create sophisticated [music](https://open.spotify.com/track/4VecDB1uhp44posWgt85yN?si=b226049745f14d82) beyond just bloops and bleeps.
-I started this project years ago because this piece by Jonatan Liljedahl fascinates me.
+The toy synth examples in the `supercollider` directory are taken from simple "SC tweets" under 140 characters in length, and are just examples.
+However, SuperCollider can be used to create sophisticated music beyond just bloops and bleeps.
+For example, Jonatan Liljedahl wrote this [music](https://open.spotify.com/track/4VecDB1uhp44posWgt85yN?si=b226049745f14d82) in ~100 lines of code.
+Imagine complex "applications" which represent pieces of music on the scale of symphonies or concertos.

 Now, I'm interested applications/integrations with AIs.
 This could include:
+* Streaming of LLM-powered [text-to-speech audio](https://github.com/suno-ai/bark) that calls for server-side origins.
 * LLM-driven algorithmic composition.
 In an ideal scenario, given a prompt for a style of music, the LLM could write the .scd code before streaming it, with rapid feedback for the listener/co-composer.
-Unfortunately, there is little SuperCollider code out there for AIs to train on.
+Unfortunately, there is little SuperCollider code out there for AIs to train on, and even if there were, a higher-level system like [Devin](https://www.cognition-labs.com/introducing-devin) with knowledge of musical structure and aesthetics would be necessary in order to produce anything worth listening to.
 This may change.
-* Streaming of text-to-speech audio that must originate from a server environment.